swill200/swill200.github.io/index.md

 me from pursuing an internship as a software dev.
 I would be completely willing to quit my job and take a pay cut in order to work an internship so I could gain some incredibly valuable experience, but there is a distinct lack of options in Wyoming and I will not be able to leave the state for a little while yet.

-### But, I have been working on little project at my current job...
+### But, I have been working on a little project at my current job...

 # This is the Lead Tech Shift Report